-Since pot-in-pot is a semi-permanent production system, care needs to be taken during its initial installation.
+Initial installation - Site selection Since pot-in-pot is a semipermanent production system, care needs to be taken during its initial installation.
 Most sites suitable for pot-in-pot should be relatively level (< 3% grade) with easy access to clean water for microirrigation.
 The most important consideration is soil drainage where the socket pots will be located.

-Without proper drainage, water will pool in the production holes during periods of sustained rain.
-For many locations, this requires providing supplemental drainage such as a 4 inch drain tile beneath the planting row of socket pots.
+Initial installation - Site preparation Without proper drainage, water will pool in the production holes during periods of sustained rain.
+Tree and growing container was removed to show socket pot flooding

+Initial installation - Site preparation For many locations, this requires providing supplemental drainage such as a 4 inch drain tile beneath the planting row of socket pots.